-emacs can be run within a terminal or with a graphical interface for xserver. colors and font-rendering may look different, the graphical version of course does not start inside a current terminal, and i prefer emacs on the terminal because it seems simpler and i would not have to set up xserver forwarding through ssh sessions for example
+emacs can be run within a terminal or with a graphical interface for xserver. colors and font-rendering may look different. i prefer emacs on the terminal because it seems simpler, can be used in screen sessions, and i would not have to set up xserver forwarding through ssh sessions for example.

 start emacs with "emacs --daemon" and open files with "emacsclient -tc" ("t" uses the terminal, "c" creates a new frame). this way emacs is not started anew when you open a file for editing